cunhapaulo/MarpX/README.md

 This is Marp Style 2.0

 > **MarpX** — Beautiful, semantic, and powerful themes for Marp presentations.
 > MarpX is the result of an effort to expand, redesign, optimize and improve my first Marp slide theme composition initiative [Marpstyle](https://github.com/cunhapaulo/marpstyle).
-Onde may say MarpX is Marpstyle 2.0.
+One may say MarpX is Marpstyle 2.0.

 ![](./examples/images/cartoon/shawn001b.png)